quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 A server encodes one of its assigned server IDs in any CID it generates using the relevant configuration.

-### Static Allocation {#static-allocation}

-In the static allocation method, the configuration agent assigns at least one server ID to each server.

-When forwarding a packet with a long header and unroutable DCID, load balancers MUST forward packets with long headers and unroutable DCIDs using an fallback algorithm as specified in {{fallback-algorithm}}.

-### Dynamic Allocation

-In the dynamic allocation method, the load balancer assigns server IDs dynamically so that configuration does not require fixed server ID assignment.
-This reduces linkability and simplifies configuration.
-However, it also limits the length of the server ID and requires the load balancer to lie on the path of outbound packets.
-As the server mapping is no longer part of the configuration, standby load balancers need an out-of-band mechanism to synchronize server ID allocations in the event of failures of the primary device.

-To summarize, the load balancer forwards incoming Initial packets arbitrarily and both load balancer and server are sometimes able to infer a potential server ID allocation from the CID in the packet.
-The server can signal acceptance of that allocation by using it immediately, in which case both entities add it to their permanent table.
-Usually, however, the server will reject the allocation by not using it, in which case it is not added to the permanent assignment list.

-#### Configuration Agent Actions

-The configuration agent does not assign server IDs, but does configure a server ID length.
-The server ID MUST be at least one and no more than seven octets.
-See {{sid-limits}} for other considerations if also using the Plaintext CID algorithm.

-#### Load Balancer Actions

-The load balancer maintains a mapping of assigned server IDs to routing information for servers, initialized as empty.
-This mapping is independent for each operating configuration.

-Note that when the load balancer's tables for a configuration are empty, all incoming DCIDs corresponding to that configuration are unroutable by definition.

-The load balancer processes a long header packet as follows:

-* If the config rotation bits do not match a known configuration, the load balancer routes the packet using a fallback algorithm (see {{fallback-algorithm}}).
-It does not extract a server ID.

-* If there is a matching configuration, but the CID is not long enough to apply the algorithm, the load balancer pads the connection ID with zeros to the required length.

-* Otherwise, the load balancer extracts the server ID in accordance with the configured algorithm and parameters.

-If the load balancer extracted a server ID already in its mapping, it routes the packet accordingly.
-If the server ID is not in the mapping, it routes the packet according to a fallback algorithm and awaits the first long header the server sends in response.

-If the load balancer extracted an unassigned server ID and observes that the first long header packet the server sends has a Source Connection ID that encodes the same server ID, it adds that server ID to the mapping.
-Otherwise, it takes no action.

-#### Server actions

-Each server maintains a list of server IDs assigned to it, initialized empty.

-Upon receipt of a packet with a client-generated DCID, the server MUST follow these steps in order:

-* If the config rotation bits do not correspond to a known configuration, do not attempt to extract a server ID.

-* If the DCID is not long enough to decode using the configured algorithm, pad it with zeros to the required length and extract a server ID.

-* If the DCID is long enough to decode, extract the server ID.

-If the server ID is not already in its list, the server MUST decide whether or not to immediately use it to encode a CID on the new connection.
-If it chooses to use it, it adds the server ID to its list.
-If it does not, it MUST NOT use the server ID in future CIDs.

-The server SHOULD NOT use more than one CID, unless it is close to exhausting the nonces for an existing assignment.
-Note also that the load balancer may observe a single entity claiming multiple server IDs because that entity actually represents multiple servers devices or processors.

-The server MUST generate a new connection ID if the client-generated CID is of insufficient length for the configuration.

-The server then processes the packet normally.

-When a server needs a new connection ID, it uses one of the server IDs in its list to populate the server ID field of that CID.
-It MAY vary this selection to reduce linkability within a connection.

-After loading a new configuration, a server may not have any available SIDs.
-This is because an incoming packet may not contain the config rotation bits necessary to extract a server ID in accordance with the algorithm above.
-When required to generate a CID under these conditions, the server MUST generate CIDs using the 5-tuple routing codepoint (see {{config-failover}}.
-Note that these connections will not be robust to client address changes while they use this connection ID.
-For this reason, a server SHOULD retire these connection IDs and replace them with routable ones once it receives a client-generated CID that allows it to acquire a server ID.
-As, statistically, one in every four such CIDs can provide a server ID, this is typically a short interval.

 ## CID format